sandeshshrestha45/Restaurant-Food-Detection/README.md

 # Restaurant-Food-Detection
-Restraurant Food Detection using yolov4 for Food Waste Monitoring
+Restraurant Food Detection using yolov4 for Food Waste Monitoring.
+Based on YOLOv4 for food detection.
+Segmentation of the newly added waste.
+Siamese Network for similarity identification.

 ## Requirements for Inference: